How to avoid scams

 Scams can be very convincing but this page helps you recognise a scam and protect yourself against them.

-We are currently receiving a big increase in the number of people reporting issues around scams.
-A number of Government agencies are also warning people to stay alert.
+A number of Government agencies are warning people to stay alert due to an increase in scams.
 Keep an eye on the Garda website for up to date warnings.
-The Department of Social Protection has an alerts page for scam phone calls and scam text messages.
+The Department of Social Protection (DSP) has an alerts page for scam phone calls and scam text messages.

 Common types of scams

 You are asked to pay a deposit by bank transfer to secure a house or apartment from a fake accommodation site.

 You get an email or phone call from a company that says your computer has a virus and they can repair it by installing software, but they take over your computer.
 The software allows them to access your personal information, or they insist you pay them before they return the controls of your computer or files back to you.